Explanation of client-side scripting with simple examples

-Open https://www.openvpn.net/ in an on-connect script for Macintosh:
+To open https://www.openvpn.net/ in an on-connect script for Mac:

 Open an installation file from a network share

-Macintosh unfortunately doesn’t make life this easy.
-However you can mount the network share to a local folder, then open the file in hdiutil (a tool used to open .dmg files which is what most installers come wrapped in on Macintosh) after which you can then run an installer.
+Mac requires a bit more complexity.
+You must mount the network share to a local folder, then open the file in hdiutil (a tool used to open .dmg files which is what most installers come wrapped in on Mac) after which you can then run an installer.

-Mount network share in Macintosh and access a .dmg installer file on Macintosh:
+To mount the network share in Mac and access a .dmg installer file:

 mkdir ~/setup mount -t smbfs //GUEST@192.168.47.252/setup ~/setup hdiutil attach ~/level0/installer.dmg open "/Volumes/dmg label name here/"